Outbreak of COVID-19 at Harborview Medical Center infects 10 staffers and 4 patients; 1 patient has died

 The hospital is doing surveillance testing of patients and staff.
 It is restricting visitors, too, but that has been “a gap for us” so far, Lynch said.

-Lynch said Harborview has been doing its best to keep patients safe, but the virus “just preys upon any gap.”
+Lynch said Harborview has been doing its best to keep patients safe — for instance, everyone wears masks, and any worker with symptoms is told to stay home — but the virus “just preys upon any gap.”

 “We have a lot of shared spaces and a lot of very sick people in our facility,” he said.